-- Northig rock your baby;
+- gently rock your baby;

-- Not sing or talk to your baby;
+- sing or talk to your baby;

 - turn on some music, which can calm a baby;

-- Not take your baby for a walk in the stroller; or
+- take your baby for a walk in the stroller; or

 - lay your baby on his or her back and gently rub the baby's stomach.
 This may help your baby feel better.

 If nothing seems to work, put your baby in a safe place, take a deep breath, and count to ten and take a break in another room.
 Remember, sometimes babies just need to cry.
 Call a friend during a time like this for support to help you through it.
 You should call your doctor if you think your baby might be sick.

 Your caseworker is required to give you information about family planning clinics that provide counseling.
 There you can talk about your needs and options such as:

-- Naving your baby with you in foster care; - what happens when the mother and her baby are in foster care, but they don't live together; - \gtrless the possibility of a relative taking care of your baby while you are in foster care; - the mother and baby being cared for in group homes or SILPs (Supervised Independent Living Programs); - Notion and the set of the construction and the cons - terminating your pregnancy.
+- having your baby with you in foster care; - what happens when the mother and her baby are in foster care, but they don't live together; - the possibility of a relative taking care of your baby while you are in foster care; - the mother and baby being cared for in group homes or SILPs (Supervised Independent Living Programs); - giving your baby up for adoption; or - terminating your pregnancy.